vojtapolasek/vojtux/docs/en/handout.md

 You can use other screen readers on Linux, but only Orca works with the graphical interface.
 Other screen readers work only in the command line interface.
 This is not in scope of this workshop.

-The subject of this workshop is Fegora.
+The subject of this workshop is Vojtux.
-The name Fegora is a blend of the words Fedora and Agora.
+The name Vojtux is based on first name of the main contributor of the project; Vojtech.
-[Fedora](https://getfedora.org/) is a Linux distribution supported by [Red Hat](https://redhat.com/).
+The project was called Fegora in past.
-[Agora](https://www3.teiresias.muni.cz/cz/vzdelavani-sport-a-volny-cas/agora) is a Czech series of workshops about information technology aimed at visually impaired users.
+However, in October 2022, the name was changed to Vojtux.
-We based Fegora on [Fedora Mate Compiz](https://spins.fedoraproject.org/mate-compiz/).
+We based Vojtux on [Fedora Mate Compiz](https://spins.fedoraproject.org/mate-compiz/).
 Fedora Mate Compiz provides a good accessibility base for visually impaired users.
 However, we have added a number of improvements to ensure better experience.
-For example, the screen reader now works in the login screen, and Fegora comes pre-installed with a number of useful programs, such as OCR-based text-recognition software.
+For example, the screen reader now works in the login screen, and Vojtux comes pre-installed with a number of useful programs, such as OCR-based text-recognition software.

 ## How can I try out Linux?